 All plans are offered on a 30-day “Cancel Anytime.
 Risk Free” trial though you need to provide your credit card or Paypal details to start the trial.

 Other features are a free inbuilt NAT firewall to improve VPN and device security and an access to the company’s dedicated DNS servers to reduce DNS related risks.

-The company’s proprietary “Chameleon” protocol is only available for Windows, Mac and Android clients and the Pro and Premium plans.
+The company’s proprietary “Chameleon” protocol is only available for Windows, Mac and Android clients and yearly plans.
 It is designed to bypass restrictive firewalls such as that used by mainland China, Russia and other regimes.
 Users outside these countries can also derive a benefit in that Chameleon may also defeat bandwidth throttling in certain circumstances.
 Chameleon is a variant of the OpenVPN protocol and works by mixing up the packet metadata to defeat deep packet inspection.
 We were not able to test the effectiveness of this feature.

 VyprVPN allows the use of BitTorrent and P2P but be aware there have been numerous reports on the web of VyprVPN banning particular users because of copyright violation.
-Consequentally we do not recommend this service for BitTorrent use.
+Consequentially we do not recommend this service for BitTorrent use.